-In the inference rules in Figure 6, whenever we extend the typing context $\Gamma$ to, say, $\Gamma, X : A$ , we always assume that X is not declared a type in $\Gamma$ already.
-Since $\alpha$ -conversion is always possible within terms, this assumption can always be satisfied.
-Note that since pattern variables are restricted (as is usual) so that they have at most one occurrence in a given pattern, the union of contexts, in the form $\Delta_1, \ldots, \Delta_n$ never attributes more than one type to the same variable.
+In the inference rules in Figure 9, whenever we extend the typing context Γ to, say, $\Gamma, X : A$, we always assume that X is not declared a type in Γ already.
+Since α -conversion is always possible within terms, this assumption can always be satisfied.
+Note that since pattern variables will be restricted so that they have at most one occurrence in a given pattern, the union of contexts, in the form $\Delta_1, \ldots, \Delta_n$ never attributes more than one type to the same variable.

-The prototype implementation TryMLTS [Gérard, Miller, and Scherer, 2018] of MLTS contains a type inference engine that runs on top of $\lambda$ Prolog: given the hypothetical judgments available in $\lambda$ Prolog, the implemented typing system is structured differently (but equivalently) to the one given in Figure 6.
+The prototype implementation [52] of MLTS contains a type inference engine that runs on top of λ Prolog: given the hypothetical judgments available in λ Prolog, the implemented typing system is structured differently (but equivalently) to the one given in Figure 9.

-6 Abstract syntax, untyped $\lambda$ -calculus, and arity typing
+7 Abstract syntax: the untyped λ -calculus and arity typing

 Although MLTS is designed as a strongly typed functional programming language, evaluation for this language is fundamentally untyped.
-The abstract syntax for MLTS is based on the untyped $\lambda$ -calculus along with a few extensions to capture the new features of MLTS.
+The abstract syntax for MLTS is essentially the untyped λ -calculus with a few extensions to this core calculus.

-Recall the semantic description of the untyped $\lambda$ -calculus given by Scott in [Scott, 1970].
-Scott was able to present a semantic domain D that was isomorphic to its own function space: that is, $D \equiv [D \rightarrow D]$ .
+Recall the semantic description of the untyped λ -calculus given by Scott in [50].
+Scott was able to present a semantic domain D that was isomorphic to its own function space: that is, $D \equiv [D \rightarrow D]$.
 This equivalence is witnessed by the two continuous mappings $\Phi: D \rightarrow (D \rightarrow D)$ (encoding application) and $\Psi: (D \rightarrow D) \rightarrow D$ (encoding abstraction).
-For example, the untyped $\lambda$ -term $\lambda x \lambda y((xy)y)$ is encoded as a value in domain D using the expression $(\Psi(\lambda x(\Psi(\lambda y(\Phi(\Phi \mid X \mid Y) \mid X)))))).$
+For example, the untyped λ -term $\lambda x \lambda y((xy)y)$ is encoded as a value in domain D using the expression ($\Psi(\lambda x(\Psi(\lambda y(\Phi(\Phi \mid X \mid Y) \mid X)))))).$